marko-cs/mooc-sec-project-I/README.md

 **How to fix**
-- With decorator it easy to ensure that only authorized users can use functionality and that way enforce deny by default.
+- With decorator it is easy to ensure that only authorized users can use functionality and that way enforce deny by default.
 We should add decorator @login_required(login_url='login/') to delete_view https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L67
-- There should be check that authorized user can delete only own records https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L80 and to enforce ownership and not allowing user delete any record.
+- There should be check that authorized user can delete only own records https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/views.py#L80 and to enforce ownership and not allowing users to delete any record.
 - When user is removed also related records are deleted automatically https://github.com/marko-cs/mooc-sec-project-I/blob/main/secprojectI/flawsapp/models.py#L9 to maintain data ownership.

 ## A09:2021 – Security Logging and Monitoring Failures